The importance of vocabulary

 Capture the essence: If you describe something as extraordinary, you mean it is very unusual.

 Example: It would be extraordinary to find a tiger in the classroom.

 Resources to help with vocabulary

 Our Curriculum Companions have a high emphasis on vocabulary.
-Each knowledge web has a vocabulary section such as in the art example below:
+Each knowledge web has a vocabulary section, such as in the art example below:

-One of our aims with the Companions was to help students from the youngest age develop a rich and broad vocabulary to help them to develop a deep understanding of the subjects they study.
+One of our aims with the Companions was to help students from the youngest age develop a rich and broad vocabulary to allow them to develop a deep understanding of the subjects they study.

-For further training in vocabulary our course Infusing Rich Vocabulary in the Primary Curriculum may be of interest.
+For further training in vocabulary, our course Infusing Rich Vocabulary in the Primary Curriculum may be of interest.
 Reviews of this course can be viewed here.